zmjones/rfss/rfss_manuscript.md

 With slight modification, this method can also be used to visualize any joint relationships (i.e. interactions) the algorithm may have found.
 To do this create a dataset for each of the possible combinations of unique values of the explanatory variables of interest, predict the outcome in each of these observations, and then find the mean or modal prediction for each of these unique value combinations.
 For computational reasons we do not always use every unique value when an explanatory variable takes on more an arbitrary number of unique values.
 In this paper we use a random sample of 24 unique values that $X_i$ takes on.[^extrapolation] This logic can be generalized to joint relationships of an arbitrary dimension, but we limit ourselves here to pairwise partial dependence.
 The interpretation of partial dependence: the average predicted value for a particular value of an explanatory variable averaged within the joint values of the other predictors.

 [^extrapolation]: It is also possible to use an evenly spaced grid, however, this may result in extrapolation.
-Both of these options are implemented in the companion R package [edarf](https://github.com/zmjones/edarf/).
+Both of these options are implemented in our R package [edarf](https://github.com/zmjones/edarf/).

 Another approach to extracting inferences from random forests relies on permutation tests for variable importance.
 Rather than attempting to characterize the partial dependence of one or more predictors on the response, the goal is instead to describe how the model's ability to predict $y$ depends on a particular predictor.
 If a particular column of $\textbf{X}$, say $X_i$, is unrelated to $y$, then randomly permuting $X_i$ within $\textbf{X}$ should not meaningfully decrease the model's ability to predict $y$.
 However, if $X_i$ is strongly related to $y$, then permuting its values will produce a systematic decrease in the model's ability to predict $y$, and the stronger the relationship between $X_i$ and $y$, the larger this decrease.
 Averaging the amount of change in the fitted values from permuting $X_i$ across all the trees in the forest gives the marginal permutation importance of a predictor.[^marginal] Formally, for classification, the importance of explanatory variable $X_i$ in tree $t$ is: